Eugenio Castellotti: Driving career

 Eugenio Castellotti in his 1950 Ferrari 166 MM Touring Barchetta s/n 0058M with co-driver Sandro Matranga at Coppa della Toscana on 3 June 1951 as entry #12.48 where they ended in 8th place overall.

 Castellotti was born in Lodi, Italy.
 He acquired a Ferrari 166 MM s/n 0058M at the age of twenty, from a local benefactor, and began racing sports cars.
-In 1952 he won the Portuguese Grand Prix, was third at Bari and second at Monaco which was run that year for sports cars.
-In 1953 he won the 10 Hours of Messina and finished third in the Carrera Panamericana in Mexico.
+In 1952, he won the Portuguese Grand Prix, was third at Bari and second at Monaco which was run that year for sports cars.
+In 1953, he won the 10 Hours of Messina and finished third in the Carrera Panamericana in Mexico.
 In 1954, he signed for Lancia and again drove sports cars whilst awaiting the team's Grand Prix car.
 He eventually made his Grand Prix debut at Buenos Aires on 16 January 1955, for Lancia, but struggled in the warmer temperatures and crashed.
 However, he finished second at Monaco, but in mid-season the team amalgamated with Scuderia Ferrari, for whom Castellotti drove for the remainder of his career.
 He participated in 14 World Championship Grands Prix, achieving 3 podiums and scored a total of 19.5 championship points.
-He secured pole position, with Lancia, at the 1955 Belgian Grand Prix, becoming the youngest driver to do so (at age 24 years, 7 months and 26 days), a record that stood for 13 years until Jacky Ickx's pole position at the 1968 German Grand Prix.
+He secured pole position, with Lancia, at the 1955 Belgian Grand Prix, becoming the youngest driver to do so (at age 24 years, seven months and 26 days), a record that stood for 13 years until Jacky Ickx's pole position at the 1968 German Grand Prix.

 Castellotti in the Ferrari 121 LM s/n 0558LM at the Swedish Grand Prix on 7 August 1955, where he got third place overall.

-He also participated in several non-Championship Formula One races.
+Castellotti also participated in several non-Championship Formula One races.
 Castellotti won the March 1956 12 Hours of Sebring at Sebring, Florida partnered with Fangio.
 He followed this triumph by winning the Mille Miglia race in Brescia and the Grand Prix for sports cars in Rouen, France.
 Castellotti's Ferrari achieved a total race time of 2 hours 10 minutes 31.1 seconds, winning the race.
 He was also second in the Nürburgring 1000 km race again partnered with Fangio.